Blossoming bijection for bipartite pointed maps and parametric rationality of general maps of any surface: The -valent case

+This follows from the fact that an even (odd, respectively) step in a reversed Motzkin walk corresponds to an odd (even, respectively) step in the non-reversed one, so that the generating series of a reversed Motzkin walk is obtained by exchanging the role of $t_\bullet$ and $t_\circ$.

 Now, let $e \in \mathbf{E}_l$ be a forward edge and let $W_e \in \Motz_i^j$.
-Again, by analyzing \cref{fig:Scheme}, we can see that a vertex corresponding to an upstep (resp. to a downstep) has weight $1$ (resp. $t_\bullet t_\circ$).
+Again, by analyzing \cref{fig:6types} (see also~\cref{fig:Scheme} to compare with a concerete example), we can see that a vertex corresponding to an upstep (resp. to a downstep) has weight $t_\bullet t_\circ$ (resp. $1$).
 Moreover, again, out of $4$, there are always exactly $2$ decorated horizontal steps with weight $t_\bullet$, and $2$ with weight $t_\circ$.
-If $e \in \mathbf{E}_l^{ \nwarrow}$, then recall that the inverse path of $W_e$ is decomposed into a sequence of primitive Motzkin walks, followed by a final Motzkin bridge.
-Since, in a primitive Motzkin path, the difference between the numbers of downsteps and upsteps is always equal to $1$, and the last downstep should have weight $1$, these paths are enumerated by $D$.
+If $e \in \mathbf{E}_l^{ \nwarrow}$, then recall that we are decomposing the inverse path of $W_e$, therefore the role of upsteps and downsteps is exchanged.
+In this decomposition we get a sequence of primitive Motzkin walks, followed by a final Motzkin bridge.
+Since, in a primitive Motzkin path, the difference between the numbers of downsteps and upsteps is always equal to $1$, and the last downstep should have weight $t_\bullet t_\circ$, these paths are enumerated by $t_\bullet t_\circ D$.
 Similarly, Motzkin bridges have as many upsteps as downsteps and are enumerated by $B$.
 This yields:

 Again, a similar analysis for the case $e \in \mathbf{E}_l^{ \swarrow}$ yields: